Important Award Information

 - If you have been awarded a Federal Direct PLUS Loan, you should deduct 4.228% per semester from the amount shown to determine the actual amount available to use toward your expenses.
 Direct Loan Servicing keeps this amount as a loan origination fee.

 - First-time borrowers at Georgia Southern University must complete online entrance counseling and sign a Master Promissory Note at https://studentaid.gov/

 In accordance with federal regulations, financial aid disbursement eligibility is based on verification of attendance.
 Attendance verification information is sent to faculty and students at the beginning of each term

 There have been significant changes to the HOPE Scholarship.
 For more details, please click here.

 If students have transient permission from the Georgia Southern University Registrar’s Office to take core courses at another institution, the Financial Aid Office can process a consortium agreement with the other school and process the student’s financial aid.
-Students must be prepared to pay the fees up front and get reimbursed after the semester is over.
-The disbursement of financial aid for that semester is done after the grades have been received and posted in our Registrar’s Office.
-Grades must be received within a reasonable time frame.
-If the funds are reconciled for the academic year (July 15th for HOPE, September 30th for federal aid) and the grades are received after that date, we can not disburse the aid.
-Note that UGA independent study allows students a full year to complete the course, but the student would have to complete it within the normal semester time frame in order to receive the financial aid.
+The disbursement of financial aid for that semester is done once verification of attendance is received from the host institution.
+Official transcripts must be received from the host institution prior to any subsequent disbursements to ensure eligibility.
 For additional information, please click here.